bbc/psammead/packages/components/psammead-bulleted-list/README.md

 ### When to use this component

-`BulletedLst`s can be used wherever you need a standard GEL unordered list.
+`BulletedList`s can be used wherever you need a standard GEL unordered list.

 ### When not to use this component